shapesecurity/shift-spec/README.md

 ## Status

-This specification currently supports ECMAScript as defined in ECMA-262 version 5.1, which is the current version of ECMA-262 at the time of this writing.
+This specification currently supports ECMAScript as defined in ECMA-262 version 6 (as of release candidate 2), which is the upcoming version of ECMA-262 at the time of this writing.
-Changes necessary to support ECMA-262 version 6 are being tracked on the `es6` branch.

 ## Implementations